July 13 in Yankee History

 • Outfielder Ken Hunt (1934) had 34 at bats during a 1959-1960 Yankee stay, and played four years for the Angels and Senators afterward.
 He was a 1952 amateur free agent Yankee signing, whom they lost to the Los Angeles Angels in the 1960 expansion draft.
 Of the 33 homers with 111 rbi’s Hunt posted, just two of the the runs driven in came with the Yanks.

 • Infielder and 2019 MVP candidate DJ LeMahieu (1988) took the Bronx by storm once he arrived that year as a free agent signer.
 A low-round amateur unsigned dratee in 2007, DJ was chosen in the second round by the Cubs in 2009.
 After playing 37 games on the North side of Chicago in 2001, he was traded to Colorado, and had hit 49 home runs with 349 rbi’s by the time he signed with New York.
 He has made three All Star teams and won four Gold Gloves now, and his 26-homer and 102-rbi 2019 while playing second, third and first base in the Bronx made him the team MVP.
 He followed up with solid work in the bizarro shortened 2020 season, leading all of baseball with a .364 batting average, with 10 home runs and 27 rbi’s.
 Signed to a six-year deal prior to the 2021 season, he struggled with core injuries to a .268 ba with 10 homers and 57 rbi’s that year, and even more so with a toe injury in 2022, finishing with 12 long balls with 46 rbi’s and a .261 ba in 125 games.
-But although fully recovered in 2023, his offense has fallen off a cliff, with seven home runs and 27 rbi’s, and a .220 batting average through 76 games, as of this writing.
+But although fully recovered in 2023, his offense fell off a cliff, though he delivered 15 home runs with 44 rbi’s, and a .243 batting average through 136 games.
+Recovering from foot injuries yet again, DJ has struggled badly in 24 games (as of this writing) in 2024, though he finally hit doubles in the last two, his first extra base hits of this season.
+He has no long balls, and seven rbi’s, with just a .182 ba.

 • Bill Caudill (1956), who posted a 35-52 mark for the Cubs, Mariners, A’s, and Blue Jays from 1979 to 1987, was a Yankee for part of April 1 (April Fools?), 1982.
 He arrived in New York from the Cubs as payment for Pat Tabler, received in a trade the August before, and was sent out that same April day to Seattle as part of the package that brought Shane Rawley to the Yankees.